-Compensation for interim supplemental responsibilities: defined as additional compensation through an interim upgrade or promotion due to a significant change in duties and responsibilities of an employee on a temporary basis.
+Compensation for interim supplemental responsibilities is defined as additional compensation through an interim upgrade or promotion due to a significant change in duties and responsibilities of an employee on a temporary basis.
 Such a temporary reassignment shall normally be for no less than four consecutive weeks and no more than twelve consecutive months and shall only occur when the responsibilities being undertaken by the employee are those of another position that is vacant because of the incumbent's illness or resignation or because of temporary sufficient change in the duties and responsibilities of a filled position.
-If the temporary reassignment of responsibilities meets the test for a temporary upgrade or promotion, the affected employee's base salary shall be adjusted upwards consistent with an upgrade or promotion under this rule.
+If the temporary reassignment of responsibilities meets the test for a temporary upgrade or promotion under this rule.
 At the end of the temporary reassignment, the affected employee's base salary shall return to its original level including any salary increase which the employee would have received during the temporary reassignment.